qtli/GSM-Plus/README.md

 ## Evaluations on GSM-Plus

 ### Usage Examples
+The evaluation of GSM-Plus is equivalent to that of the GSM8K dataset.

-We offer a few examples for evaluating LLMs on GSM-Plus, as follows:
+Here, we offer a few examples for evaluating LLMs on GSM-Plus, as follows:

 - GPT-4, GPT-Turbo-3.5